stats4sd/Picsa-Extension-Toolkit/README.md

 Currently bugged and removed https://github.com/DefinitelyTyped/DefinitelyTyped/issues/21794 should recheck in future

+### SurveyJS integration

+Using survey-angular which has issue with typings.
+Need to install @types/knockout seperately and change tsconfig.json to specify "typeRoots": ["./node_modules/@types/"]"

 #ios build notes

 - will require different resources section as different external storage stuctures